EntityGraphQL/EntityGraphQL/README.md

 - All `public` methods marked with the `[GraphQLMutation]` attribute will be added to the schema
 - Parameters for the method should be
   - First - the base context that your schema is built from
-  - Optionally, an instance of your `TArg` defined in the schema (more on that below)
+  - Second - a class that defines each available parameter (and type)
-  - Last - a class that defines each available parameter (and type)
+  - Third...n - Optionally any dependencies you want injected
 - Variables from the GraphQL request are mapped into the args (last) parameter

 You can now request a mutation